moneytree/mt-link-javascript-sdk/README.md

   locale, // string; // [optional] To force the display to a specific language (e.g.: en-AU). state, // string; // [optional] An opaque value, used for security purposes.
-If this request parameter is set in the request, then it is returned to the application as part of the redirect_uri. appToken, // string; // [optional] The Access Token granted through oauth isTestEnvironment // boolean; // [optional] If you wanna use the staging or production environemnt }
+If this request parameter is set in the request, then it is returned to the application as part of the redirect_uri. appToken, // string; // [optional] The Access Token granted through oauth isTestEnvironment // boolean; // [optional] If you wanna use the staging or production environment }
 ```